omnidan/ArduinoPure/README.rst

 Note: All the Makefiles in the current repository have been tested and should work (besides the Makefile.general and Makefile.arduino file, those are templates).
 If something doesn't work for you, please open an issue report and I'll try to resolve this with you.

 0. Download ArduinoPure and cd into the directory.
-1. Run "make -o Makefile.arduino_uno" (for other setups, specify the right Makefile in the -o option)
+1. Run "make -o preconf/Makefile.arduino_uno" (for other setups, specify the right Makefile in the -o option)
-2. Run "make -o Makefile.arduino_uno upload" (again, specify the right Makefile in the -o option if you have a different setup than the Arduino Uno connected via USB)
+2. Run "make -o preconf/Makefile.arduino_uno upload" (again, specify the right Makefile in the -o option if you have a different setup than the Arduino Uno connected via USB)

 Creating a new project with ArduinoPure